p-adic iterated integration on semistable curves: Log curves

 If a weak log curve does not have any annular points, then it is a log curve.
 See \cite{Kato:logcurves} for a characterization of such curves.

 \begin{remark} Given a weak log curve $(X,M)$ over $(S,\N)$, we can modify the log structure at standard annuli and punctures.
 Specifically, there are morphisms \begin{enumerate} \item $(X_{2'},M_{2'})\to (X_1,M_1)$ induced by the inclusion of pre-log structures $M_1\to M_{2'}$ taking $f\mapsto f_1$; \item $(X_1,M_1)\to (X_0,M_0)$ induced by the inclusion of pre-log structures $M_0\to M_1$. \end{enumerate} We can replace any of these log curves by their images by modifying the log structure.
 This replacement can be performed \'{e}tale locally and hence on weak log curves.
+Moreover, it extends to a morphism of log smooth proper frames.
 In the rigid analytic picture, the first inclusion corresponds to including an annulus into a punctured disc while the second corresponds to including a punctured disc into a disc.
-We will refer to a weak log curve thus obtained as a {\em modification}. \end{remark}
+We will refer to a weak log curve thus obtained as a {\em modification}.
+This is also discussed following the introduction of examples (6.13) and (6.14) in \cite{CPS:Logpi1}. \end{remark}

 Over $(S_t,\N_t)$ we have $(X_{0,t},M_{0,t})$, $(X_{1,t},M_{1,t}), (X_{2,t},M_{2,t}), (X_{2',t},M_{2',t})$ obtained from their $(S,\N)$-analogues by by $\pi$-$t$ base-change.

 \begin{definition} The {\em log dual graph} of a weak log curve $(X,M)$ over $(S,\N)$ is a graph whose vertices correspond to components, whose closed edges correspond to nodal points, and whose half-open edges correspond to annular points and punctures. \end{definition}